michaelsoftmd/pebkac-chrome/README.md

 ### **Initial Setup**
 - Open the Zenbot Yaml Runner.
+- Rename the ROOT files to .env and docker-compose.yml
+- Configure the docker-compose file to suit your setup.

-- Configure the .env file (provided) to suit your setup.
+- Configure the .env file to suit your setup.
 My hardware is extremely basic, so you will definitely need to adjust.
 ALSO HIGHLY IMPORTANT is configuring your Podman LLM model directory.

 - Go to localhost:3000 and configure the tool server:
   -  Navigate to http://localhost:3000